Black bear wanders through neighborhood in Paramus

-PARAMUS, New Jersey (WABC) --A wild black bear that camped out in a tree outside a home in Paramus, New Jersey for much of the day Monday has come down.
+PARAMUS, New Jersey (WABC) --A wild black bear that camped out in a tree outside a home in Paramus, New Jersey for much of the day came down Monday night.

-Police and animal control officers are on the scene, making sure residents of the neighborhood are safe.
+Police and animal control officers were on the scene, making sure residents of the neighborhood are safe.

+When it came down from the tree, officers were tracking the bear but lost it in a dark wooded area

 Police were unable to capture the bear.
 It was last seen moving north west from the Midland Avenue area.
 If you see the bear, stay away from— Paramus Police (@Paramuspolice) May 1, 2018